rudolfgrauberger/sonar-cxx-wiki/Get-test-execution-metrics.md

 WARN  - ... no resource found, the testcase '??' has to be skipped
 ```

-2. Alternatively (or complementary, to address remaining cases) one
+b.
+Alternatively (or complementary, to address remaining cases) one
-can augment the reports either by adding a filename attribute to the
+can augment the reports either by adding a *filename* attribute to the
-testsuite-tag or changing the classname attribute of the
+*testsuite* or the *testcase* tag.
+The values of those attributes
-testcase-tag.
-The values of those attributes should hold a path to
+should hold a path to the according source file, relative to projects
-the according source file, relative to projects root, e.g.:
+root, e.g.:

 ```XML
 <testsuite name="ts" filename="tests/mytest.cc" ... >